How to Avoid Jet Lag on Long Flights

 Regular exercise and a healthy lifestyle are essential for minimizing jet lag and easing the adjustment to new time zones.
 A well-maintained body with a robust immune system can better handle the challenges of travel.
 Regular physical activity promotes blood circulation, improves sleep quality, and increases overall resilience to stress factors.
 It is crucial to not only focus on intense workouts but also on moderate activities like walking or yoga to maintain a balance between exertion and relaxation.

 Another important aspect of a health-promoting lifestyle is a balanced diet rich in essential nutrients.
 This includes not only the consumption of fruits and vegetables but also fermented foods like yogurt or sauerkraut, which promote gut health and thereby strengthen the immune system.
-A healthy gut flora can make the body more resilient to the stresses associated with intercontinental flights and acclimatization to new time zones.
+A healthy gut Flora can make the body more resilient to the stresses associated with intercontinental flights and acclimatization to new time zones.
 Additionally, Omega-3 fatty acids found in fish oil and flaxseeds support cognitive function and can help maintain mental clarity.

 It is also advisable to largely avoid alcohol and nicotine, as these substances can disrupt sleep and impair the body's recovery process.
 Instead, one should focus on hydrating beverages like herbal teas, which have a soothing effect and promote regeneration.
 Hydration plays a crucial role in maintaining physical and mental performance, especially in environments like the dry airplane cabin.
 A well-hydrated body can significantly mitigate jet lag symptoms such as headaches and fatigue.